tskit-dev/msprime/docs/interchange.rst

 ----------

-A **site** defines a particular location along the genome in which we are interested in observing the mutational state.
+A **site** defines a particular location along the genome in which we are interested in observing the allelic state.
 The site table contains three columns, of which ``position`` and ``ancestral_state`` are mandatory.